mliew21396/remote-work-u2/week-5/2-guessing-game/README.md

 ## Learning Competencies
 - Break down problems into implementable pseudocode
 - Implement a basic Ruby class and identify when to use instance variables
-- Use if/else statements, string methods, while/until loops, Enumerable#each methods
+- Use flow control and iteration where appropriate
 - Explain how instance variables and methods represent the characteristics and actions of an object

 ## Summary